General Assistance

 The pilgrimage is a journey of prayer, mortification and detachment, but hardly deprivation.

-There are seven Divisions of the pilgrimage organization — from brigades to choirs, and chaplains to altar servers.
+There are nine Divisions of the pilgrimage organization to assist pilgrims– from brigades to choirs, chaplains to altar servers, first-aid to cooks, drivers to ‘water lilies’, and so on.

-Pilgrims arriving via public transportation and all those needing to recover their vehicles at the end of Sunday’s events can request (in advance) the shuttle service offered on Thursday, September 28 — the day before step-off.
+Pilgrims arriving via public transportation* and all those needing to recover their vehicles at the end of Sunday’s events must request (in advance) the shuttle service offered (in 2025) on Thursday, September 25 — the day before step-off.

-With your request & confirmed itinerary in hand, CSRG volunteers will shuttle you to the check-in point (required) and to your accommodations in Lake George Village from the public transportation terminal*, or — for those driving — from the designated parking lot directly at the shrine in Auriesville.
+With your request & confirmed itinerary in hand, CSRG volunteers will shuttle you to the check-in point (required) or – if you choose not to overnight at Wood Park – to other accommodations in Lake George Village.
+The shuttles pick-up and transport pilgrims from their public transportation terminals*, or — for those driving their own vehicles — from the designated parking lot directly behind the Coliseum Church in Auriesville.

 Pilgrims may request the shuttle service only after registering.